UFC 206: Background

 A middleweight bout between Tim Kennedy and former UFC Light Heavyweight Champion and divisional newcomer Rashad Evans was originally booked for UFC 205.
 However, Evans was pulled from the fight days before the event after an undisclosed irregularity was found during his pre-fight medical exam.
 Subsequently, Kennedy was removed from the card as well.
 The fight was later rescheduled for this event.
 Subsequently, Evans once again was unable to obtain medical clearance to compete on the card and was pulled from the bout on November 21.
-An irregularity in his pre-fight MRI was responsible for both removals and he is expected to undergo an additional screening with an neurologist to prove he is healthy enough to fight, before possibly returning to the cage in January or February, according to his manager.
+An irregularity in his pre-fight MRI was responsible for both removals and he is expected to undergo an additional screening with a neurologist to prove he is healthy enough to fight, before possibly returning to the cage in January or February, according to his manager.
 The Ultimate Fighter: Team Jones vs. Team Sonnen middleweight winner Kelvin Gastelum was announced as his replacement on November 26, pending commission approval due to his suspension after UFC 205.
 He was granted his liberation 4 days later.

 A welterweight bout between Chad Laprise and Li Jingliang was expected to take place at the event.
 However, Laprise pulled out of the fight on November 16 citing an undisclosed injury.
 As a result, Li was pulled from the card entirely and will be rescheduled at a future event.

 At the weigh-ins, Pettis came in at 148 lb, three pounds over the featherweight limit of 145 lb. for a championship fight.
 As a result, in the event that Pettis were to win the fight with Holloway, he would be ineligible for the championship, while Holloway was still eligible.
 Pettis was fined 20% of his purse, which will go Holloway and the bout proceeded as scheduled at a catchweight.
 Pettis was the first fighter to miss weight for a UFC championship bout since Travis Lutter at UFC 67 in February 2007.
 Rustam Khabilov and Valérie Létourneau also missed the required weight for their respective fights.
 They were both fined 20% of their purse which will go to their respective opponents, Jason Saggo and Viviane Pereira.
 The bouts proceeded at catchweight.